Single-Member Electoral Systems

 Score and Approval Voting

-This system needs fewer strategic voters to elect the Condorcet winner by the above logic, but again this relies on public polling to be good enough.
-I feel like in real life this system would elect the Condorcet winner when the standard left v. right election is a landslide (because the losing side would strategically vote for the centrist), but when the polling shows a close race it would be pretty unpredictable—how highly would left- or right-wing voters rank the centrist in that case?
+This system needs fewer strategic voters to elect the Condorcet winner by the above logic, but again this relies on public polling being good enough.
+I feel like in real life this system might elect the Condorcet winner it’s a standard left v. right election and polls show a landslide (because the losing side would strategically vote for the centrist).
+If polling shows a tight race, or if things are more complicated than left v. right, I feel like it would be pretty unpredictable.
+The hope is that people would be more honest in that case, since it’s not clear what the right strategy is, and thus you would get something close to the candidate satisfying total utility3.
+And idk, maybe.
+Or maybe they’d just give their candidate the max rating and every other candidate the min rating because they’re lazy and then you get FPTP.

 STAR Voting